kaychiao/MedicalVecSearch/README.md

 # MedicalVecSearch

-A comprehensive system for processing medical documents (including NCCN guidelines) and creating searchable vector representations using Milvus.
+A comprehensive system for processing medical documents and creating searchable vector representations using Milvus.

 ## Overview